verge27/ssltls-scanner/README.md

 ## 🤝 Contributions

 PRs welcome!
-Feel free to submit improvements, new vulnerability checks, or integrations.
+Feel free to submit improvements, new vulnerability checks or integrations.

 ```